Xelezard/btel/README.md

 ### Modes
 Each mode has a command to switch to the corresponding mode

+Press esc to go back to command mode

 > Mode Name -- Command
 >
 > Mode usage